hh-programming-2/programming-2/README.md

 There are two types of weekly sessions:
 <!-- TODO -->
-- Theory sessions on Wednesdays from 14:00 to 16:45.
+- Theory sessions on Mondays from 8:00 to 10:45.
 During these sessions, we will cover the week's topic.
-- Lab sessions on Fridays from 11:00 to 13:45 (lunch break at around 11:45 - 12:30).
+- Lab sessions on Wednesdays from 8:00 to 10:45.
 During these sessions, we will work on the week's exercises.

 The course's attendance policies follow Haaga-Helia's common policies.
 Attendance should be marked on Moodle during each session.